Performing a search engine optimization audit (SEO Audit) of your website is important for many reasons.

 Websites that are available in more than one language should have the necessary SEO settings defined in the HTML code otherwise Google may consider translated content as a duplicate content.

 Is your website structure optimized?

-Regardless of the type of website, there are certain elements common to all, necessary for SEO purposes and a good user experience.
+Regardless of the type of website, there are certain elements common to all, necessary for SEO purposes and good user experience.

 What I usually check is the following:

 - Does the website have a clear content structure?
 Is the content grouped into relevant categories and pages?

 - Are important pages linked to from the webpage?

 Step 4: Perform an On-Page SEO Audit

 Once you are done with the technical SEO audit and fixed all issues, the next step is to deal with the content of your website.

 On-Page SEO is the most important part of the SEO Audit.
 In fact, many audits cover this part only but our approach, as explained above, is for checking other areas as well.